Tags in Wordpress - Bad for SEO

 Running and maintaining a website is a complicated business particularly with search engine optimisation and digital marketing.

-We know that the search engines hate duplicate content, and there are ways to insure this doesn’t happen to your website.
+We know that the search engines hate duplicate content, and there are ways to ensure this doesn’t happen to your website.

-We know that keywords are not used anymore in the meta keyword fields as this can be seen as keyword stuffing, however there is a Tag option which a lot of website owners use to help tell the users what the article and blog is.
+We know that keywords are not used anymore in the meta keyword fields as this can be seen as keyword stuffing, however, there is aoption that a lot of website owners use to help tell the users what the article and blog is.